PeterCamilleri/mini_term/exe/README.md

 As mentioned before, this map doesn't do much but it does illustrate the basics of creating a custom map.

-## mini_term_blizzard

-The other programs bundled with mini_term are serious practical utilities.
-They all serve a purpose.
-The mini_term_blizzard is none of those things!
-When run, it fills the console screen with _snow_.

-Yup!

-Snow!

-If run with no arguments, it uses the asterisk ("*") for the snowflakes.
-It can also take hex arguments that are the code point, or range of code points to be used.
-The following looks really nice on my test machine:

-    mini_term_blizzard 2740 2749

 ## mini_term_code_points

 The purpose of the mini_term_code_points is to explore the glyphs associated